Vladislao/proxy-supervisor/README.md

   const awesomeBalancer = balancer().subscribe(source1).subscribe(source2);
   ```

   Done!
 Sources will automatically replenish your balancer with new proxies.
-You should be able to find more sources on github.com.
+You should be able to find more sources on [github](https://github.com/).
 So, what about unreachable proxies?
 Let's add monitor to filter them out!

   ```javascript
   const monitor = require('proxy-supervisor').monitor;
   awesomeBalancer.subscribe(monitor);
   ```

   Monitor will trigger every 5 minutes and remove proxies, that didn't responded with successful status code.
-By default all requests are made to requestb.in.
+By default all requests are made to [requestb.in](http://requestb.in/).
 Best practice would be to specify your own server, to make sure that proxies are realy unavailable and it's not just endpoint failure.

   You are not limited in the way you want to use balancers.
 For example, you can have multiple balancers on different routes.
 Sources designed to work with multiple balancers.